Bach says Russia ban is to protect athletes, not punish them - NewsBreak

 Bach says Russia ban is to protect athletes, not punish them

-GENEVA — (AP) — Russian athletes and officials who have been banned from international sports because of the war in Ukraine are being protected rather than punished, International Olympic Committee president Thomas Bach said Friday.
+Russian athletes and officials who have been banned from international sporting events because of the war in Ukraine are being protected rather than punished, International Olympic Committee president Thomas Bach said Friday.

 Most sports bodies have followed the IOC guidance given on Feb.
 28 — four days after Russia began its invasion — by taking teams and athletes out of their international competitions.
 In soccer, Russian teams were removed from World Cup qualifying for men and women.